microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 # Introduction

-Analysing structured data has been an easy process for some time but the same cannot be said for unstructured data.
+Analyzing structured data has been an easy process for some time but the same cannot be said for unstructured data.
 Unstructured data, such as text, images, and videos, is more difficult to analyze and interpret.
 However, with the advent of advanced AI models, such as OpenAI's GPT-3 and GPT-4, it is now becoming easier to analyze and gain insights from unstructured data.

-An example of such analysis is the ability to query a document for specisific information using natural language which is achievable though a combination of information retrieval and language generation.
+An example of such analysis is the ability to query a document for specific information using natural language which is achievable though a combination of information retrieval and language generation.

 By leveraging the RAG (Retrieval-Augmented Generation) framework, you can create a powerful question-and-answering pipeline that uses a large language model (LLM) and you own data to generate responses.

-The architure of such an application is as shown below:
+The architecture of such an application is as shown below:

 ![schema](assets/schema.png)